dylandjian/SuperGo/README.md

 # CURRENTLY DOING

 * Brainlag on loss : cross entropy or KLDiv (crossentropy - entropy) ??
+* Dihedral group of board for more training samples
+* Sample random rotation or reflection in dihedral group during MCTS

+# DONE

 * MCTS
   * Tree search
-  * Adaptative temperature (close to 1 during the first 30 moves of self-play, close to 0 after and during evaluation)
   * Dirichlet noise to prior probabilities in the rootnode
-  * Multithreading of search (cant multiprocess because of virtual loss, but useless in Python) ?

-# DONE
+  * Adaptative temperature (either take max or proportionally)
 * Learning without MCTS doesnt seem to work
 * Resume training
 * GTP on trained models (human.py, to plug with Sabaki)